 Following is a summary of the systems currently fitted to seabreeze and used by us for cruising and work.

-- A typical 4 double cabin and 2 head arrangement preferred by the charter fleets.
+- A typical 4 double cabin and 2 head arrangement.

 - We believe that this layout affords more storage space for us, plus the benefit of extra berths for when the kids and grand kids and friends, come to visit.

-- Two Yanmar 3GM30F diesel motors with SD25 sail drives.
+- Two new Yanmar 3YM30AEC 30HP diesel motors with SD25 sail drives.
 Currently in October 2020 with just 650 hours usage.